mrmurilo75/mrmurilo75.github.io/_projects/curso-dev/class-notes/day-11.md

 The machine responsible for dealing with these requests is called **Recursive Resolver**.
 It can be provided by the ISP (Internet Service Provider), or by an entity like Cloudflare's [1.1.1.1].

 Each lookup in this process is cached for performance improvements, with a time-based reevaluation - this is a *cache invalidation* strategy called **T**ime **T**o **L**ive (**TTL**).

+---

+## Registration

+To register a domain, you need to contact a **[domain name registrar][dn-registrar]**, which will leverage the registration in the **registry** with the entity that manages the TLD.
+For example, when you request a domain from [registro.br] (a registrar) it will contact [nic.br], the entity responsible for the ccTLD '.br'.

+It's important to note that the **registry** will contain the directions for an **Authoritative Server**, the *DNS Server* that holds our *DNS Records*.
+We can manage our own DNS Server, or use a provider's, like Cloudflare's or Vercel's.

+---

+## DNS Records

+As our "contact card" would have multiple contact information (like multiple phone numbers, email, and address), our *DNS Record* will have multiple records of different types.

+> These will be elaborated further in a future note.

+---

+## Related Issues